fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `tenant_id` (String, Sensitive) Azure AD tenant ID.
 - `tiktok_ads_config_v1_accounts` (Set of String)
 - `time_zone` (String) The time zone configured in your Pardot instance.
 An empty value defaults to `UTC+00:00`.
-- `timeframe_months` (String) Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
-Default value: `THREE`.
+- `timeframe_months` (String) Historical sync timeframe in months.
-- `tns` (String) Single-tenant database: The database SID. <br> Multi-tenant database: The database TNS.
+- `tns` (String) Single-tenant database: The database's SID. <br> Multi-tenant database: The database's TNS.
 - `token_authenticated_container` (String) The container name.
 Required for the `RESOURCE_TOKEN` data access method.
 - `token_authenticated_database` (String) The database name.
 Required for the `RESOURCE_TOKEN` data access method.
 - `token_key` (String, Sensitive) Token ID
 - `token_secret` (String, Sensitive) Token Secret
 - `topics` (Set of String)
 - `trust_store_type` (String) Trust Store Type
-- `trusted_cert` (String, Sensitive) Heroku Kafka trusted certificate.
-Required for `TLS` security protocol.
+- `trusted_cert` (String, Sensitive) Kafka trusted certificate.
 - `tunnel_host` (String) SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 - `tunnel_port` (Number) SSH port, specify only to connect via an SSH tunnel.
 - `tunnel_user` (String) SSH user, specify only to connect via an SSH tunnel.
+- `twilio_config_v1_accounts` (Set of String)
 - `twitter_ads_config_v1_accounts` (Set of String)
 - `twitter_config_v1_accounts` (Set of String)
 - `update_config_on_each_sync` (Boolean) Specifies whether the configuration is updated before each sync or only when the connector settings are saved.
 This parameter only takes effect when `config_method` is set to `REUSE_EXISTING`.
 The default value is `true`.
-- `update_method` (String) The method to detect new or changed rows. <br>Supported values:<br>`BINLOG` - Fivetran uses your binary logs (also called binlogs) to request only the data that has changed since our last sync.
-This is the default value if no value is specified. <br>`TELEPORT` - Fivetran's proprietary replication method that uses compressed snapshots to detect and apply changes.
+- `update_method` (String) The method used to detect new or changed rows.
+Supported values: - `LOGMINER` - Fivetran uses LogMiner, a utility that is part of Oracle Database, to detect modified rows in the source tables.  - `TELEPORT` - Fivetran's proprietary replication method that uses compressed snapshots to detect and apply changes.
 - `uri` (String) Cosmos resource instance address.
 - `use_api_keys` (Boolean) Whether to use multiple API keys for interaction.
 - `use_customer_bucket` (Boolean) Use Custom Bucket.
 Set it to 'true' if the data is being synced to your S3 bucket instead of an AppsFlyer-managed bucket.